alexcg1/my-first-jina-app/chapters/article.md

 num_docs = os.environ.get('MAX_DOCS', 500)
 ```

 That should speed up our testing by a factor of 100!
 Once we've verified everything works we can set it back to `50000` to index more of our dataset.
-If it still seems too slow, reduce that number down to 50 or so.

-## Run the Flows
+## Run the App

 Now that we've got the code to load our data, we're going to dive into writing our app and running our Flows!
+Flows are the different tasks our app performs, like indexing or searching the data.

 ### Index Flow